 dataset.collectionAccessing a collectionAccess an individual collection by its name.

-collection.infoCollection informationRequest data information for a collection.
+collection.infoCollection informationRequest information about a collection.

 Listing collections